 Colombia has been on the Special 301 "Watch List" since 1991.
-Key concerns include customs duties enforcement and the Colombian Constitutional Court invalidating the law that regulates intellectual property rights for the protection of new variety plants by which Colombia ratified UPOV91 convention, a commitment made under CTPA.
+Key concerns include customs duties enforcement and the Colombian Constitutional Court invalidating the law that regulates intellectual property rights for the protection of new variety plants by which Colombia ratified UPOV91 convention.
 Colombia, a WTO member, has ratified legislation to meet its obligations under the Uruguay Round Agreement on Trade-Related Aspects of Intellectual Property Rights.
-Colombia is a member of the World Intellectual Property Organization, the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, the Treaty on the International Registration of Audiovisual Works, and the 1978 Union for the Protection of New Plant Varieties, and it is a signatory to the Patent Cooperation Treaty.
+Colombia is a member of the World Intellectual Property Organization, the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, the Treaty on the International Registration of Audiovisual Works, and the 1978 Union for the Protection of New Plant Varieties.
+Colombia is a signatory to the Patent Cooperation Treaty.

 In Colombia, granting, registration, and administration of intellectual property rights (industrial property and copyright) are carried out by four separate government entities.
 Colombia currently lacks a unified Intellectual Property Rights (IPR) registration system.
-The Superintendency of Industry & Commerce (SIC), MINCIT's watchdog regarding competition, acts as the Colombian patent and trademark office and details can be found at www.sic.gov.co.
-ICA is the regulatory authority in charge of the issuance of plant variety protection-related and agro-chemical patents.
-MHSP is responsible of the issuance of pharmaceutical patents, while the Ministry of Interior oversees the issuance of literary copyrights.
+The Superintendency of Industry & Commerce (SIC), MINCIT's watchdog regarding competition, acts as the Colombian patent and trademark office.
+ICA is the regulatory authority in charge of the issuance of plant variety protection-related and agrochemical patents.
+MHSP is responsible for the issuance of pharmaceutical patents, while the Ministry of Interior oversees the issuance of literary copyrights.
 Each of these entities suffers from significant financial and technical resource constraints.
 Moreover, the lack of uniformity and consistency in IPR registration and oversight procedures limits the transparency and predictability of the IPR enforcement regime.